LLNL/axom/src/docs/sphinx/dev_guide/github.rst

       $ git checkout -b feature/<userid>/my-cool-new-feature
       $ git push -u

-    You can also attach a JIRA issue number to the branch name if the work you will do on the branch is related to a JIRA issue.
-Then, Bitbucket will associate the issue with the commit when you merge your branch to the develop branch.
+    You can also attach a Github issue number to the branch name if the work you will do on the branch is related to a issue.
+Then, Github will associate the issue with the commit when you merge your branch to the develop branch.
 For example,::

-      $ git checkout -b bugfix/<userid>/jira-atk-<issue #>
+      $ git checkout -b bugfix/<userid>/issue-atk-<issue #>
       $ git push -u

-    Alternatively, if your branch addresses multiple JIRA issues, you should add the appropriate JIRA issue numbers (e.g., ATK-374) to the messages in your commits that address them.
+    Alternatively, if your branch addresses multiple issues, you should add the appropriate issue numbers (e.g., #374) to the messages in your commits that address them.

-    In each of these examples, the 'git push -u' command pushes the branch to the Bitbucket server and it will appear in the list of branches you and other developers can see there.
+    In each of these examples, the 'git push -u' command pushes the branch to the Github server and it will appear in the list of branches you and other developers can see there.

 Step 2 -- Do development work
 --------------------------------

-    After you've created a topic branch and pushed it to Bitbucket, perform your development work on it; i.e., edit files, add files, etc.
+    After you've created a topic branch and pushed it to Github, perform your development work on it; i.e., edit files, add files, etc.
     Common commands you will use are::